dine-j/LibraryRegex/README.md

 ## Code

-It's a Java program displaying in a uniform manner files in a library, i.e. Title - Year - Definition We had a **constraint** as follow: **no methods from the String class (or any other class that facilitates string manipulation) should be used**, especially **replace**, **split** and **substring**.
+It's a Java program displaying in a uniform manner files in a library, i.e. Title - Year - Definition.

+We had a **constraint** as follow: **no methods from the String class (or any other class that facilitates string manipulation) should be used**, especially **replace**, **split** and **substring**.